 - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATs).
 This is something the government requires all schools to do and the results from these are published nationally.

-- Children with SEND will have a one page profile, which will be reviewed with your involvement and plan for the next steps to be made.
+- Children with SEND will have a Supporting Me to Learn Plan, which will be reviewed with your involvement and plan for the next steps to be made.

 - The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults involved with the child’s education.

 - The SENCO will also check that your child is making good progress within any individual work and in any group that they take part in.

 - Outside professionals also provide school with further in depth assessments.

 How will the curriculum be matched to my child’s needs?

 Class teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that your child’s needs are met.
 They have the children’s personal targets, alongside their planning to ensure children with SEND individual’s needs are met.